Maryland Financial Aid

 Eligibility – a minority student who is enrolled full-time at the following institutions only: Bowie State University, Coppin State University, Morgan State University, or University of Maryland Eastern Shore and a member of a ROTC program.

-Award – minimum scholarship amount less than $500 per semester.
+Award – minimum scholarship amount not less than $500 per semester and $1,000 for the academic year.

 Teaching Fellows for Maryland Scholarship